AntonioND/giibiiadvance/README.md

 This has been compiled in Linux Mint 16 and Windows 7 succesfuly.

 When the current goals are done, the version 0.2.0 will be released.
+Until then even though the files say that it is version 0.2.0, it really isn't.
+It's 0.1.X.

 Current goals
 -------------

-- Finish GUI:
+- Finish porting the GUI:
  - GBA I/O viewer
  - GB and GBA sprite viewer.
  - GB and GBA tile viewer.
- - GB palette viewer.
  - GB and GBA background viewer.
  - SGB viewer.
  - Configuration window.
  - Complete main window menu.
-Accelerators (F1, CTRL+R, ...)
+Accelerators (F12, CTRL+R, ...)
  - Export images from debugger windows.

 - Customize controls.